What you need to know

-While a fallen powerline may appear harmless, it could be live and deadly to approach.
-It’s always safest to assume a fallen powerline is live and to stay at least 10 metres away.
+It’s always safest to assume a fallen powerline is live.
+Warn others to stay at least 10 metres away.

 What to do if your vehicle hits a power pole